Anne Bonny: Speculation of Bonny's sexuality

-Since the mid 18th century, certain writers have claimed that Anne Bonny was the lesbian lover of Mary Read.
+Since 1725, a number of writers have claimed that Anne Bonny was the lesbian lover of Mary Read.
 This was never stated in the trial transcript or newspapers, and only begins to appear after much of Bonny's legend was written, and by highly suspect sources.

-The first written appearance of this claim is in an unauthorized 1725 reproduction of A General History titled, The History and Lives of All the Most Notorious Pirates and Their Crews.
+The first written appearance of this claim is in an unauthorized reproduction of A General History titled, The History and Lives of All the Most Notorious Pirates and Their Crews, released a year after the real A General History.
 In the passage describing the trial of Bonny and Read, the book briefly says they were lovers.
 Since A General History is itself unreliable, this claim cannot be trusted.
 History and Lives is the only book to claim Bonny and Read were lovers for almost a century.
-A chapbook knock off of History and Lives again repeated the claim verbatim in 1813, (Note: The book was titled The Extraordinary Adventures and Daring Exploits of Captain Henry Morgan, but appears to be a 34 page abridged plagiarized version of History and Lives.) but discussion of Bonny's sexuality only really began in the 20th century.
+A chapbook knock off of History and Lives again repeated the claim verbatim in 1813, but outside a handful of late 19th century literature, discussion of Bonny's sexuality only really began in the 20th century.
+(Note: The book was titled The Extraordinary Adventures and Daring Exploits of Captain Henry Morgan, but appears to be a 34 page abridged plagiarized version of History and Lives.)

 This claim briefly appeared again in 1914, via sexologist Magnus Hirschfeld's book, The Homosexuality of Men and Women.
 Much like History and Lives, it contains a mere one sentence claim that Mary Read was a lesbian.

 The claim that Bonny and Read were lesbians largely entered popular understanding via radical feminist Susan Baker's 1972 article, "Anne Bonny & Mary Read: They Killed Pricks" published in a newspaper run by the lesbian separatist organization, The Furies Collective.
+The article was later included in The Furies book, Women Remembered.
 This article inspired writers such as Steve Gooch, which in turn influenced many media depictions.

 In 2020, a statue of Bonny and Read was unveiled at Execution Dock in Wapping, London.
 The statues were created in part for the podcast series Hellcats, which centers on a lesbian relationship between Bonny and Read.
 The statues themselves are abstract depictions of Bonny and Read, claiming that one emotionally completed the other.
 It was originally planned for the statues to be permanently placed on Burgh Island in south Devon, but these plans were withdrawn after complaints of glamorizing piracy, and because Bonny and Read have no association with the island.
-The statues were eventually accepted by Lewes F.C.
+The statues were eventually accepted by Lewes F.C. in 2023.

 Ultimately, it is impossible to determine if Anne Bonny was Mary Read's lover.
 Neither woman left any primary sources behind, and sources such as the trial transcript make no mention of their personal lives.